Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Results

-We obtained these bounds by constructing families of low entropy distributions and exploiting the geometry of the entropy function.
-Entropy is a strictly concave function of the probabilities and therefore has a unique maximum that can be identified using standard methods \cite{Boyd:2004:CO:993483}, at least for sufficiently small or symmetric systems.
-Indeed, it is easy to show (see Appendix~\ref{sec:max_entropy}) that the maximum entropy $S_2$ for any system with specified mean and pairwise correlation scales linearly with $N$ (Eq.~\eqref{eqn:max_summary}, Fig.~\ref{fig:SvN}).
+Entropy is a~strictly concave function of the probabilities and therefore has a~unique maximum that can be identified using standard methods \cite{Boyd:2004:CO:993483}, at least for systems that possess the right symmetries or that are sufficiently small.
+In {Section~{\ref{sec:maxent}}}, we will show that the maximum entropy $S_2$ for many systems with specified means and pairwise correlations scales linearly with $N$ (Equation~\eqref{eqn:max_summary}, Figure~\ref{fig:SvN}).
+We obtain bounds on minimum entropy by exploiting the geometry of the entropy function.